 Where to Learn About Accessibility?

 It depends.
 Next question.
 No, seriously, this is a big topic because it depends on what you mean by accessibility.
 Do you write code?
 Do you write policies and procedures?
 Your accessibility focus will depend on your actual work.
 However, a good foundation is good for everyone, so stopping by the WaSP InterAct Curriculum at webstandards.org will always be a good choice.
 Get your bearings on the About page.
-(By the way, it’ll be time to say Happy Birthday soon.
-WaSP InterAct was born at the South by Southwest Interactive conference in March 2009.)
+(By the way, it'll be time to say Happy Birthday soon.
+WaSP Interact was born at the South by Southwest Interactive conference in April 2009.
+(SXSW Interactive is focused on emerging technology.
+The festival includes a trade show, speakers, parties, and a startup accelerator.)

 Alt and title attributes are parts of the web content that aren't immediately visible, yet they are important to know and understand.

-Get help from Ian Pouncey’s articles: Alt attributes and Title attributes.
-Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives – another resource to monitor.
-Finally, Vlad Alexander asks how web browsers should render alt text.
+Get helpful information about them at What Is Alt Text?
+Why You Should Use It, and How to Write It by Sydney Butler, Published Aug 22, 2022.
+Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives provided an interesting study of how different browsers handle the alt text at the time: Alt and Title content display in popular browsers, 5 January 2010 by Steve Faulkner – another resource to monitor.
+Finally, Vlad Alexander asked how web browsers should render alt text.

 Definitely an area for technical communicators to monitor!